Into The Wild: Work With Me

 – Spending time outdoors, in nature, communing with the earth and more-than-human kin

-– Community (retreats, group support, sharing circles)
+– Community (retreats, group support, sharing circles; see below as well)

-– Healthy boundaries
+– Healthy boundaries (!!!)

 – Twelve Step programs (Codependents Anonymous / CoDA changed my life)